Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 CREDITS

 jastey - author, main mod head
-Lauriel - author of component 1, ideas, design help
+Lauriel - author of component 1, ideas, design help, proofreading English Shai Hulud - German translation

 Thanks to BioWare, Black Isle and Wizards of the Coast for Baldur's Gate 1, 2 and the Infinity Engine, and BeamDog for the revival of the games including the SoD campaign.
 Thanks to Kerzenburgforum and GibberlingsThree for giving a place for exchange of ideas and technical advice.